 |LZ4HC - A high compression variant of LZ4 that is slower to build but produces better results for release builds.
 Using LZ4HC compression can significantly improve loading time of games/apps built with Unity.
 For more information, see BuildOptions.CompressWithLz4HC.|

 |SDKs for App Stores||Select which third party app stores to integrate with.
 To include an integration, click Add next to an App Store name.
 The Unity Package Manager automatically downloads and includes the relevant integration package.|

 See in Glossary overrides.
-When building an APK to target specific hardware, use the Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
+When building an APK to target specific hardware, use the Texture Compression3D Graphics hardware requires Textures to be compressed in specialized formats which are optimized for fast Texture sampling.
 More info